 Which is good for the Spider, her children and us.

-But on Halloween when the Moon is full the veil between the world of the living and the world of the dead is not just thin- it is completely gone the Caravan of the Dead find themselves at war with Death itself and on this night it is more powerful then ever.
+But on Halloween when the veil between the world of the living and the world of the dead is not just thin- is completely gone the Caravan of the Dead find themselves at war with Death itself and on this night it is more powerful then ever.

-On those nights you might see a member of the Caravan stalking a Grandmother in her best Sunday dress caked with mold through the museum parking lot, a man in a suit with a long stitch running up the back of his jacket is headed toward the apartment building across the street, a young woman with a face that looks like it was carved out of wax or clay trying to outpace the ghostly and ghastly figures behind them.
+On this night you might see a member of the Caravan stalking a Grandmother in her best Sunday dress caked with mold through the museum parking lot, a man in a suit with a long stitch running up the back of his jacket is headed toward the apartment building across the street, a young woman with a face carved out of wax walking down the middle of the street- all them with one thought –

 But the ghastly and ghostly figures dressed in black, or wrapped in shrouds get caught every single time, and for those of us who breathe and sweat and lie and cheat and love and get mad when our phones loose their signals, for those of us who do not have wax heads or smell like embalming fluid, we better hope it stays that way-

 Halloween 2018 Writing Challenge Prompt: